+- SOC 101

-SOC 101 Introduction to Sociology\ 3 SHC
+Introduction to Sociology\

+3 SHC

 This course emphasizes the fundamental concepts and principles of sociology including culture, socialization, interaction, social groups and stratification, effects of population growth and technology in society and social institutions.

-Corequisite: ENG 101 ready (test score or placement).
+Prerequisites: ENG 100, RDG 100 or appropriate placement scores.
 (3/0)

+- SOC 205

+Social Problems\

-SOC 205 Social Problems\ 3 SHC
+3 SHC

 This course is a survey of current social problems in America, stressing the importance of social change and conflicts as they influence perceptions, definitions, etiology and possible solutions.
 Prerequisite: SOC 101.
 (3/0)

+- SOC 210

+Juvenile Delinquency\

-SOC 210 Juvenile Delinquency\ 3 SHC
+3 SHC